This Article Is About Government Versus Conventional Mortgage Guidelines

 Waiting period requirements after bankruptcy and housing events are shorter on government versus conventional loans.
 Here are the waiting period requirements on government loans:

-- FHA requires a two year waiting period after chapter 7 bankruptcy discharged date
+- HUD requires a two year waiting period after the Chapter 7 Bankruptcy discharged date to qualify for FHA loans

 - VA requires a two year waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, short sale

-- FHA requires a three year waiting period after foreclosure, deed in lieu of foreclosure, short sale
+- HUD requires a three year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify for FHA loans

 - USDA requires a three year waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, short sale